marioalonsorodriguezv/Website/Readme.md

-Final Assignment
+Website presentation
 By: Mario Alonso Rodriguez and Raju Adhikari

-General Topic: Effect of income inequality on climate change

-Specific Title: ..............
+General Topic: Attempt to upload the presentation as a website